 Getting Into the Guts of Children’s Museums

-Niantic (Google Maps location)
+East Lyme (Google Maps location)

-For the first few years of writing this blog, I did my very best to retain my sort of anonymous integrity.
+For the first few years of writing this website, I did my very best to retain my sort of anonymous integrity.
 By the summer of 2009, I began receiving more and more invites to events and museums, which I almost always politely declined.
 I don’t really know why – and I should have expected the inquiries.

 Then it hit me: I don’t get paid for this and while my hobby is unbelievably cheap when compared to other things I could be spending my weekends doing… So why not take some of these places up on their generosity?

 But this change in strategy came with some caveats.
 First and foremost, I needed these places to understand that by no means would their open door policy mean puff pieces on CTMQ.
 Not that I’m here to bash museums, but I do (I really do) want my visits to reflect YOUR visits.
-Oh sure, I’d love to see the secret backrooms and perhaps get the director’s ear a little bit more than “the next guy,” but I shouldn’t be treated like a King.
+Oh sure, I’d love to see the secret backrooms and perhaps get the director’s ear a little bit more than “the next guy,” but I shouldn’t be treated like a king.

 So when Christy Hammond, the Executive Director of the straightforwardly named Children’s Museum of Southeastern Connecticut reached out to me and offered up a free visit to us, it was rather difficult to refuse.
 I had come to realize that with Damian’s Smith-Magenis Syndrome, sometimes necessitating very abbreviated museum visits, I’d be a fool not to take the opportunities as they present themselves.